 The law prescribes that the maximum period between inspections under Section 5 of the Education Act should be five years.
 However, the Covid-19 pandemic means that for schools whose most recent graded or ungraded inspection was before 4 May 2021 the period is extended to up to seven years.

 There are a number of factors that will influence when a school will next be inspected.
-Paragraphs 35 to 40 of the School inspection handbook provide a guide to when a school might next be inspected.
+Paragraphs 37 to 42 of the School Inspection Handbook provide a guide to when a school might next be inspected.
+Paragraphs 43 to 46 provide further information about type of inspection.

 Should a member of staff who works part time attend school on the days of the inspection if it takes place on a day when they do not normally work?